Basketball Africa League to tip off with women's landmark

 Basketball can 'take off' in South Africa

-Champions Zamalek and AS Sale are among five teams returning to the BAL, with seven clubs making their debut this year across the two conferences, with the Nile edition to be held in the Egyptian capital Cairo.
+Champions Zamalek and AS Sale are among five teams returning to the BAL, with seven clubs making their debut this year across the two conferences.

 Clubs from Angola, Tunisia, Egypt, Senegal, Rwanda and Morocco all booked their tickets as national champions, while the six others emerged through qualifiers.